xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

 permalink: katalon-studio/docs/web-service-samples.html
 ---

-This sample demonstrates fundamental API Testing with RESTful requests.
+This sample demonstrates fundamental API testing with RESTful requests.
 The sample uses the following base URL: `https://sample-web-service-aut.herokuapp.com`.
 To learn more about API testing, you can refer to this document: [Introduction to API testing](https://docs.katalon.com/katalon-studio/docs/introduction_api_testing.html).
 ## Open the sample API test project

 To open the API sample project, in Katalon Studio, go to **File > New Sample Project > Sample API Tests Project**.